 - By notice left on vehicle

-The purpose of the warning notification is to advise you that a neighbour has a concern or that a bylaw officer has noticed a problem as it relates to a specific bylaw.
+The purpose of the warning notification is to advise you that a neighbour has a concern or that a Community Services Officer has noticed a problem as it relates to a specific bylaw.

 There is no penalty attached to a warning notice it is simply to create an awareness, however the notice may include a compliance date whereby you would be required to do something by a certain date in order to comply with a bylaw.